The Many Lives of San Juan Hill

 Regardless of the reality, the last epithet is the one that stuck because after being designated a slum, the City of New York was allowed to take possession under the 1949 Housing Act.
 This maneuver displaced thousands of families in exchange for several internationally-renowned institutions.

 LANDMARK WEST! is proud to launch this project with the support of a growing list of stakeholders.
 LW! especially thanks to New York State Senator Brad Hoylman, New York City Council Member Ben Kallos and the City Council’s Cultural Immigrant Initiative, who generously stepped in to launch this body of research.
+This program was also made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 We hope this serves as the foundation for a fuller history in the coming years, and we eagerly welcome participation from the community to more fully tell this story.
 Further, we intend that this effort daylights the rich immigrant past of this once vibrant neighborhood and renews our discussions about community, transparency, process, eminent domain, and urban renewal across our resilient city.

 As preservationists, we recognize once it is gone, it is gone for good.
 Hopefully, with this project, at least it is not lost.

-LANDMARK WEST! welcomes all San Juan Hill rememberances, and all community input.
+LANDMARK WEST! welcomes all San Juan Hill remembrances, and all community input.

 Please consider sharing at firstname.lastname@example.org